N6RFM/psws-drf-tid-tools/docs/EXTERNAL_EVALUATION.md

 millions of spots into range-time heatmaps and detects the moving edge of the ionospheric reflection region using sinusoidal fitting.

-This is complementary to HF Doppler DOA analysis: where psws-drf-tid-tools measures precise phase delays between a small number of dedicated receivers, hamsci_LSTID_detection detects the gross spatial signature of an LSTID across the entire amateur radio network.
+This is complementary to HF Doppler DOA analysis: where psws-drf-tid-tools measures phase delays between a small number of dedicated receivers, hamsci_LSTID_detection detects the gross spatial signature of an LSTID across the entire amateur radio network.
 Agreement between the two methods — timing, period, and propagation direction — is strong corroboration that a detected event is a real large-scale wave.

 ---